Learning how to get a baby to sleep is one of the biggest hurdles that new parents have to overcome and often, there's no one 'right way'.

 Avoid being stuck with a sleeping baby in your arms by encouraging them to fall asleep on their own (without being fed) from around three months old.

-We know it’s easier said than done, but if your baby masters it, they’re more likely to be able to soothe themselves back to sleep if they wake up during the night, then you can get more sleep too!
+We know it’s easier said than done, but if your baby masters it, they’re more likely to be able to soothe themselves back to sleep if they wake up during the night.
+You won’t be stuck with how to get a baby to sleep and then you can get more sleep too!

 Try feeding your baby before you read them a bedtime story or sing their favourite nursery rhyme.
 When they start showing their usual signs of tiredness e.g touching their ears and yawning, put them down in their cot awake.

 If you’re worried that they’ll wake up later in the night hungry, why not try a dream feed?
 That way you can anticipate the problem and feed them before they wake up.

 If you’re still struggling, why not try out a baby sleep aid?
 As much as having extra items in your baby’s sleep space such as toys is a real no-go, a mobile or rocking stand could help you lull them into a gentle snooze.

 Swaddling your newborn baby

 Swaddling is when you wrap a baby in a blanket to make them feel secure, like when they were in the womb.
 Here’s how to swaddle a newborn:

 1. Fold one corner down on a thin cotton cot sheet.
 Lie your baby on their back, in the middle of the sheet and with their head resting above the fold